igncp/demos/README.md

 ## New Roadmap

-This repository after it was inactive for several years.
+I am updating this repository after it was inactive for several years.
 The initial planned improvements are:

 1. [x] Add a CI that checks linting, static types and unit tests
 1. [x] Port all examples to JavaScript from CoffeeScript